-7. How is a historic resources survey conducted evaluated?
+7. How is a historic resources survey conducted?
 How are the resources evaluated?

 A survey typically beings with background research on a property, area or district to provide a basis to evaluate significance.
-Survey teams then conduct field inspections in order to identify the resource's architectural, physical, and visual qualities and characteristics; assess the impacts or alterations; and were collected digitally and compiled into a database.
+Survey teams then conduct field inspections in order to identify the resource's architectural, physical, and visual qualities and characteristics; and assess the impacts or alterations.
 The data entered into the Property Database included address/location, year built, architectural style, architect on record (when known), alterations, summary statement of significance, and California Historical Resource Status Code(s).
 California Register criteria were utilized for this effort since Arcadia does not have local eligibility criteria or guidelines.
 All evaluations were completed from the public right-of-way by vehicle or on foot.

 8. Do surveyed resources automatically become designated?